IStutheit/NERA-Documentation/README.md

 Milestone 1: Basic implementation and testing of NEAT Algorithm implemented.

+Milestone 2: More refined implentation of NEAT.
+How to format network input and output has largely been solved.
+We used NEAT to evolve a population of 150 networks over 400 generations.
+Networks were initially had 625 inputs, 300 hidden nodes, and 22 output nodes.
+6 minutes of tree chopping footage was used.
+This took ~100 minutes to run on 10 cores.

 ## Build and Install

 Open a terminal to the cloned directory.